rust-lang/prev.rust-lang.org/faq.md

 ### Does Rust allow non-constant-expression values for globals?

 No. Globals can not have a non-constant-expression constructor and cannot have a destructor at all.
 This is an opinion of the language.
-Static constructors are undesirable because they can slow down program startup.
+Static constructors are undesirable because portably ensuring a static initialization order is difficult.
 Life before main is often considered a misfeature, never to be used.
 Rust helps this along by just not having the feature.

 See the [C++ FQA](http://yosefk.com/c++fqa/ctors.html#fqa-10.12) about the "static initialization order fiasco", and [Eric Lippert's blog](http://ericlippert.com/2013/02/06/static-constructors-part-one/) for the challenges in C#, which also has this feature.